our awareness of ourselves and our environment

 false sensory experiences, such as seeing something in the absence of an external visual stimulus

-a sleep disorder characterized by uncontrollable sleep attacks.
-The sufferer may laps directly into REM sleep often at inopportune times
+a sleep disorder characterized by sudden and uncontrollable episodes ofdeep sleep (lapse directly into REM sleep)

 a sleep disorder characterized by temporary cessations of breathing during sleep and repeated momentary awakenings